Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 Figure~\ref{fig:CircLift_Circulation} presents the circulatory contribution to the coefficient of lift $C_L^c$ as well as the combined circulation in the LEV, secondary vorticity, and wing's boundary layer $\Gamma_1$ for no control and closed-loop control.
-The figures are limited to the gust entry region ($t U_\infty /c=0$ - $t U_\infty /c=1$) because the LEV of the controlled case detaches and sheds after this period.
+The time duration of figure~\ref{fig:CircLift_Circulation} is limited to the entry of the wing into the gust (i.e., for $t U_\infty /c = 0$ to 1), because the LEV sheds in the controlled case at approximately $t U_\infty /c = 0.9$.
+The calculation of circulation in the region surrounding the LEV (i.e., $\Gamma_1$) was terminated at $t U_\infty /c = 0.9$ for the uncontrolled case as well.
 For the case without control, as the wing enters the gust, the circulatory contribution to the lift force increases.
 Negative circulation here corresponds to clockwise circulation which has a positive contribution to lift.
 Thus, the negative of the circulation in the $\Gamma_1$ region is plotted in figure~\ref{fig:CircLift_Circulation}.
 Similar to the circulatory contribution to lift, the negative of the circulation in the $\Gamma_1$ region grows as the wing enters the gust.
 This is an indication that for this case, the circulation is dominated by the LEV.
 In this case, it is straightforward to see the correlation between the circulation growth and the growth of the circulatory contribution to lift.
 In contrast, for the closed-loop control case, both the circulatory contribution to lift as well as the negative of the circulation in the $\Gamma_1$ region decrease as the wing enters the gust.
 In other words, even though figure~\ref{fig:FluxLine_a} shows massive LEV with negative circulation, the net circulation in the $\Gamma_1$ region which contains the LEV, secondary vorticity, and the boundary layer is positive.
 This indicates that most of the circulation in this case is not in the LEV, rather it is within the boundary layer and secondary vorticity.

 The flux of negative vorticity through the flux boundary $n$ shown in figure~\ref{fig:FlowTopologySchematic} was used to calculate the growth of the LEV's circulation $\Gamma_\text{LEV}$.
 Based on Kelvin's conservation of circulation in the flow, the circulation in the boundary layer and secondary vorticity is